apache/mxnet/docs/python_docs/README.md

 is not existing by run `jupyter notebook --generate-config`
 2. Add `c.NotebookApp.contents_manager_class = 'notedown.NotedownContentsManager'` to `~/.jupyter/jupyter_notebook_config.py`
 3. Simply run `jupyter notebook`

+## Troubleshooting
+The `-W` Sphinx option enforces "warnings as errors".
+This will help you debug your builds and get them through CI.
+**CI will not let a PR through if it breaks the website.** Refer to the [MXNet Developer wiki's documentation guide](https://cwiki.apache.org/confluence/display/MXNET/Documentation+Guide) for troubleshooting tips.